-LAKE COMO/BELMAR, NJ — With this year’s first charity run several days away, Lake Como has put in place measures aimed at making it easier for residents to get around town during these crowd-drawing events.
+LAKE COMO/BELMAR, NJ — With this year’s first charity run season under way, Lake Como has put in place measures aimed at making it easier for residents to get around town during these crowd-drawing events.

 Based on a Belmar Police Department recommendation made last year, these weekend events will now start no later than 9 a.m., so that road closures in Lake Como and Belmar will have less of an impact on residents who find themselves “trapped” and unable to leave their homes when races are held later in the morning.